KLab-UT/trimming_raw_reads/worksheet.md

 ### Q8: What proportion of bases were above PHRED score of 30 before filtering?
 Answer:

-### Q9: How many reads were there in the R1 file after filtering?
-Answer:
-### Q10: How many bases were there in the R1 file after filtering?
-Answer:
-### Q11: What proportion of bases were above PHRED score of 20 after filtering?
-Answer:
-### Q12: What proportion of bases were above PHRED score of 30 after filtering?
-Answer:

 ### Q13: How many reads were there in the R2 file before filtering?
 Answer:
 ### Q14: How many bases were there in the R2 file before filtering?